Painting from plants and flowers

 What level is the course and do I need any particular skills?

-Beginners are welcome but some experience of drawing is useful.
+Beginners are welcome but some experience of drawing or painting is useful.

 How will I be taught, and will there be any work outside the class?